 The Department formally consulted on these changes between 23 October 2017 and 15 January 2018 and listened to feedback from a wide range of stakeholders.
-More details regarding the consultation process can be found on the Consultation tab.
+Find out more details regarding the consultation process.

 In July 2019, the Department held a webinar to talk through the new planning framework for primary production and rural development.

 - the recently implemented package of reforms and identifies the key highlights of the policy improvements

 - the consultation process with the community and industry

 - how to navigate the features of the new policy structure